 If you’re looking for those six-pack abs, they start in the kitchen with good nutrition.

-When it comes to fruit, eat them in limited quantities or around your workouts.
 This is because fruit is relatively high in carbs in the form of the natural sugar, fructose.
-If you do want to eat fruit, berries such as blackberries and strawberries are an excellent choice, because they are relatively low carb and high in fiber to help you feel full.
+If you do want to eat fruit, berries such as blackberries and strawberries are an excellent choice, because they are relatively low in carbs and high in fiber to help you feel full.

 3. Track Your Intake